tony612/exchat/README.md

 # TODO

-- [ ] Save messages sent for each channel
+- [x] Save messages sent for each channel
 - [ ] Fetch past messages on loaded
+- [ ] Use channel id instead of name in frontend
 - [ ] Build user system
 - [ ] Highlight the active Channel
 - [ ] Show channel info in the channel page